Barstool Sports: Penn National Gaming investment and purchase (2020–2023)

 According to Vox, Barstool generated between $90 and $100 million in revenue in 2019, with the majority from podcasts, merchandise sales, and gambling deals.
 On January 29, 2020, casino company Penn National Gaming purchased a 36% stake in Barstool Sports for $135 million in cash and $28 million in preferred stock, valuing Barstool at $450 million.
 Penn National would have the option to pay an additional $62 million in 3 years to increase its stake to 50%.
 Penn's investment was seen as part of a growing trend of gambling and media companies to partner to capitalize on the anticipated boom in online gambling after the U.S. Supreme Court allowed sports betting in Murphy v.
 National Collegiate Athletic Association.
 Following the sale, The Chernin Group maintained a 36% stake in the company.

 The company subsequently launched Barstool Sportsbook, a mobile application for sports betting, in Pennsylvania on September 18, 2020.
 During its first week of operation, it handled $11 million in wagers.
 In January 2021, the company announced that the Sportsbook would expand to Michigan.
 Penn National announced that they would be matching all first-time deposits by donating to the Barstool Fund, raising a total of $4,550,280 for Michigan small businesses.

 On July 27, 2021, Barstool Sports became the new title sponsor of the Arizona Bowl and would have exclusive international broadcast rights.
-The 2021 edition of the game was canceled due to the COVID-19 pandemic, but the game was played in 2022. and featured various Barstool Sports media personalities on commentary and in on-field roles.
+The 2021 edition of the game was canceled due to the COVID-19 pandemic, but the game was played in 2022.

-Under Penn's ownership, Barstool experienced a wave of criticism from its audience over inflammatory and politically charged content.
-Most of the content in question was posted in support of controversial progressive social causes during the 2020 civil unrest.
-Perhaps the most noteworthy example was a June 2020 episode of the "Schnitt Talk" podcast where a guest explicitly encouraged listeners to "burn down a police precinct".
-Host Ellie Schnitt excitedly responded by saying "I agree with that".
-The episode was followed by weeks of intense backlash from the company's audience, as well as a rebuke from Portnoy (a staunch supporter of first responders).
-Schnitt left the company in September 2020.